 Many of my patients find troubling comfort in listening to christian radio because they find teaching and worship and testimonies from people who have gone through the valley but are now on the mountain top–praise God!
 So the message is that godly people don’t suffer depression, or if they do it is temporary and leads to better testimonies.
 What about those who suffer longterm?

 When I was a young doctor, our medications were far less helpful.
-I would look at a young person and tell them that the Elavil had a 40% chance of working and a 20 % chance of pooping out and a 100% chance of making them fat.
+I would look at a young person and tell them that the Elavil had a 40% chance of working and then a 20 % chance of pooping out and a 100% chance of making them fat.
 We are better now at helping the depression but far worse at supporting those who do not respond and struggle with ongoing depression.
-If that is true about the medical field, it is even more true about the church which is great at worship, OK at teaching and poor at being real and supporting each other in the struggles of life.
+If that is true about the medical field, it is even more true about the church!
+The church does reasonably well at worship, OK at teaching and poor at being real and supporting each other in the struggles of life.
 Whether pain, depression, job, or family, many struggles are longterm, even lifelong.

 So what to suggest?